OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-46.md

 They will chop down her forest,” declares the Lord, “dense though it be.
 They are more numerous than locusts, they cannot be counted.

 ## Jeremiah 46:24
-Daughter Egypt will be put to shame, given into the hands of the people of the north.”
+Daughter Egypt will be put to shame, delivered into the hands of the people of the north.”

 ## Jeremiah 46:25
-The Lord Almighty, the God of Israel, says: “I am about to bring punishment on Amon god of Thebes, on Pharaoh, on Egypt and her gods and her kings, and on those who rely on Pharaoh.
+The Lord Almighty, the God of Israel, says: “I am about to bring judgment on Amon god of Thebes, on Pharaoh, on Egypt and her gods and her kings, and on those who rely on Pharaoh.

 ## Jeremiah 46:26
 I will give them into the hands of those who seek their lives—Nebuchadnezzar king of Babylon and his officers.
 Later, however, Egypt will be inhabited as in times past,” declares the Lord.